South China Morning Post: Editorial stance and staff

 In 2000, Fenby was succeeded by Robert Keatley, a former Wall Street Journal journalist.
 After the paper ran a story by Willy Lam on its front page about a delegation of Hong Kong tycoons meeting with General Secretary of the Chinese Communist Party Jiang Zemin, in which it was reported that business opportunities in China were being offered as a quid pro quo for the tycoons' political support, the Chinese Liaison Office raised objections of insensitivity as well as incurring the owner's wrath.
 Kuok berated Keatley in his office and wrote a two-page letter, which Keatley published in the letters section of the paper.
 Kuok stepped down as group chairman that year.

-Editorial page editor Gittings complained that in January 2001 he was told to take a "realistic" view of editorial independence and ordered not to run extracts of the Tiananmen Papers, though ultimately was allowed, after protesting "strenuously", to do so.
+Editorial page editor Gittings complained that in January 2001, he was told to take a "realistic" view of editorial independence and ordered not to run extracts of the Tiananmen Papers, though ultimately was allowed, after protesting "strenuously", to do so.
 The editor stated that there had already been sufficient coverage.

 At the launch of a joint report published by the Hong Kong Journalists' Association and Article 19 in July 2001, the chairman of the Hong Kong Journalists' Association said: "More and more newspapers self-censor themselves because they are controlled by either a businessman with close ties to Beijing, or part of a large enterprise, which has financial interests over the border."

 Editor-in-chief Wang Xiangwei, appointed by the owner in 2012 after consultation with the Liaison Office, was criticised for his decision to reduce the paper's coverage of the death of Li Wangyang on 7 June 2012.
 Wang, who had left the office for the day, reportedly returned to the paper after midnight to reverse the staff editors' decision to run a full story.
 The SCMP published a two-paragraph report inside the paper; other news media reported it prominently.
-A senior staff member who sought to understand the decision circulated the resulting email exchanges, that indicate he received a stern rebuff from Wang.
+A senior staff member who sought to understand the decision circulated the resulting email exchanges, which indicate he received a stern rebuff from Wang.
 Wang made a statement on 21 June, in which he said he understood the "huge responsibility to deliver news... [and]... the journalistic heritage we have inherited". and said that his decision not to pursue extensive coverage as the story broke was pending "more facts and details surrounding the circumstances of this case".
 Wang admitted that his decision on Li Wangyang was a bad one in retrospect.